Omeprazole

 If you are pregnant, think you might be pregnant, or plan on becoming pregnant soon, speak to your doctor or a pharmacist for advice on whether the benefits of this medicine outweigh any potential risks posed to you or your unborn child.

-Inform our doctor if you are breastfeeding, so they can determine whether this medicine is safe for you.
+Inform your doctor if you are breastfeeding, so they can determine whether this medicine is safe for you.

 Omeprazole Side Effects

-All medicines carry the potential risk of side effects, though not everybody gets them.
-Before you begin your treatment with any medicine, you should familiarise yourself with the side effects listed in the patient information leaflet (PIL) enclosed with your medicine.
+All medicines carry the potential risk of side effects, although not everyone experiences them.
+Before you begin treatment with any medicine, familiarise yourself with the side effects listed in the patient information leaflet (PIL) enclosed with your medicine.

 Common side effects of Omeprazole may include: